How to use a performance appraisal in Singapore

 However, managers often face the challenge of using the review process to give constructive feedback without making their staff feel defensive.

 This can often lead to ineffectively simple reviews that avoid detail for fear of confrontation.

-In the performance appraisal sample below, we look at essential elements you should have in a performance review, how to deliver a productive yet positive assessment, and how effective performance reviews can contribute to the success of your business.
+In the employee achievement report sample below, take a look at essential elements you should have in a performance review, how to deliver a productive yet positive assessment, and how effective performance reviews can contribute to the success of your business.

-Here are some performance appraisal sample questions that you can ask to help your team evaluate their own performance:
+Here are some employee achievement report sample questions that you can ask to help your team evaluate their own performance: